-Work to the outside of the building involved replacement of the roof, windows and doors, and local repairs to original brickwork.
+Work on the outside of the building involved replacing the roof, windows, and doors and local repairs to original brickwork.
 To the front of the building, a former loading bay is now a large glazed window signifying the restaurant to visitors from afar.

-Inside, intermediate walls have been removed to create an immediate sense is of spaciousness.
-Light floods in through skylights in the restored roof and tall windows on all sides.
+Inside, intermediate walls have been removed to create an immediate sense of spaciousness, and light floods in through the surrounding tall windows and skylights in the restored roof.
 The original brick walls and steel roof trusses were carefully restored and complemented with new stained ash wood panelling and banquet seating.
-Conceptually, a graphic horizon line defines the space further as a dado, with a clean, airy impression above, and a durable tangle of activity below set against a rich RAF blue.
+Conceptually, a graphic horizon line defines the space further as a dado, with a clean, airy impression above and a durable tangle of activity below, set against a rich RAF blue.

 Maggie Appleton MBE, Chief Executive Officer, RAF Museum

 An overflow dining room, lined in rough-sawn oak boards, is used for local community events, coach parties, or other private functions.
 An outdoor terrace further enlivens the museum’s wider landscape.

 - September 2018

 - London, UK